- Reviewed: 7 October 2022, 15:29 NZDT

 General Travel Advice

 New Zealanders travelling or living in Russia should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
+New Zealanders should note that some insurance providers will not provide cover for travel to Russia, always check the details of your cover with your insurance provider.

 Foreigners aren't permitted to cross the land border between Russia and Belarus (including by train).
 If you do wish to travel between Russia and Belarus, New Zealanders are advised to do so by air, to avoid any immigration issues.
 Trains between Russia and other European countries often transit through Belarus, so check the train's route before purchasing any rail tickets.